jon01001010/Spark-/README.md

+*iphone users need a browser other than Safari*

 Spark-
 A mobile-first programming language that compiles to standalone HTML.
 BASIC-inspired syntax, Java-scale packages — graphics, 3D, AI, sensors, charts, and 63 more.
 One file.
 Zero dependencies.